-Boomer attempts it in "Kobol's Last Gleaming".
+- Boomer attempts it in "Kobol's Last Gleaming".
 Doesn't quite work because 1) she's a Cylon sleeper agent and it was against her programming, and 2) she screwed everything else she ever tried up, so blowing a suicide attempt was just par for the course for her.

-Brother John Cavil, ostensibly the leader of the (evil) Cylons, does it in response to his last hope of regaining Resurrection going straight down the shitter.
-To his credit, he managed to turn it into a spiteful "frak you" to everyone still alive on Galactica and theCrowning Moment of Funny for the finale.
+- Brother John Cavil, ostensibly the leader of the (evil) Cylons, does it in response to his last hope of regaining Resurrection going straight down the shitter.
+To his credit, he managed to turn it into a spiteful "frak you" to everyone still alive on Galactica and the Funny Moment for the finale.

-A minor character in Reno 911! threatens to do this, almost by name.
+- A minor character in Reno 911! threatens to do this, almost by name.

 "Did you ever hear the story of 'Reading Ron eats a gun'?!"

 - When one of George W. Bush's speeches was causing major mood swings, Stephen Colbert reacted to one of the bad-news parts by replacing the cigar in his mouth with a gun barrel.